Segment the imagery

 The attribute table opens.

 Other than the ObjectID and Shape fields, the points have two attributes: Classified and GrndTruth (or Ground Truth).
 The Classified field has values that are either 20 or 40.
 These numbers represent the classes in the image: 20 is impervious; 40 is pervious.
 For the GrndTruth field, however, every value is -1 by default.
-You'll edit the GrndTruth attributes to either 20 or 40 depending on the type of terrain that the point covers in the original image.
+You will edit the GrndTruth attributes to either 20 or 40 depending on the type of terrain that the point covers in the original image.

 - In the Contents pane, uncheck all layers except My_Accuracy_Points and Louisville_Neighborhood.tif.